jasp-stats/jasp-desktop/Docs/development/jasp-upgrade-qml.md

 The problem here is that the results shown in JASP are also loaded from the jasp-file and are of course based on whatever the options were when the user saved her or his file, and presumably the desired output as well.
 To make sure that loading a file with a newer version of your module will still lead to the same results as before you can add `Change*`s as specified below.

 Something important to keep in mind is that a list of these `Changes` will be applied in the order you've specified them.
+As opposed to the `Upgrade`s where they are executed in [order of versions](#upgrade-order).

 For all following examples the full QML file would look something like:
 ```qml